colorlol/colorlol/README.md

 <br/>

-  <h2 align="center"> Github Statistics 📈 </h2>
+  <h2 align="center"> github stats :woah: </h2>

-311 contributions this year and growing.
-I keep my repositories private due to me not wanting my stuff open source considering I mainly make discord bots so you won't find alot of stuff unless I do decide to open source it.

-I make cheats for some online school game called Quizizz because I'm bored but that's not released yet.
-Just a small project.
+i have like hundereds of contributions mane most of them r private repos since n if theyre public then theyre probably obfuscated, im not an open source dev

-1st join date was 2014.
+1st joindate was 2014

 ---